-The studio is acousticly treated and equipped for production of top quality voice recordings of all kinds.
+Nils Östergren’s studio is acoustically treated and equipped for the production of top quality voice recordings of all kinds.
 The signal chain is kept as short and uncomplicated as possible to minimize the risk for unwanted noise and technical interruptions.

 Vocal booth: Studiobricks ONE Plus

 Microphones: Neumann TLM 103 and Sennheiser MKH 416

 A/D converter: Apogee Duet 2

 Platform: Mac Mini

 For travel: Sennheiser MKH 416 + Apogee One or Apogee Mic 96K + iPad (DAW: Auria) or Macbook Pro

 Listen and direct my recordings online via the service of your choice – anything from for example a phone, Facebook Messenger and Skype to pro services like SourceConnect, SessionLinkPro, Zoom and more.

 This badge ensures that the studio, equipment and my technical performance has been scrutinised and approved within the Technical Studio Approval Program offered to the professional members of World-Voices Organization, WoVO.